 The drive to find belonging is so strong that it can obscure the drive for identity.
 Adolescents may find that they choose an identity that helps them feel like they belong somewhere.
 I saw this up close partnering with a gangland ministry in Southern California.
 Besides not seeing an alternative, belonging drove kids to make choices and choose an identity that older loved ones would not have chosen for them.
 The gangland ministry I got to see helped students see they could belong in a college classroom, they could belong in a legitimate job.
 They could belong in mainstream society.
-The problem they had to solve was a problem of belonging.
+The problem they had to solve was the problem of belonging.

 Some parents will struggle with this stage as the types of groups you can belong to have shifted over the decades.
 As someone on the tail-end of one generation, I remember my friends in childhood being the friends within walking distance of my house.
-Nowadays, teenagers may feel affinity with friends on Xbox-live who they have never met in person.
+Nowadays, teenagers may feel an affinity with friends on Xbox live who they have never met in person.
 I've talked with countless parents who can't relate to this new affinity that teenagers may feel.

 School social structures have also flattened.
 In the 70's para-church youth organizations would go after the high school quarterback, knowing that if they could bring him in, much of the school would follow.
 Today it is just as "in" to be part of a gaming community, musical theater, arts, math or chess club as it is to be on the varsity football team in many schools across the country.
 This means students may feel less pressure to belong to traditional groups of yesteryear.
 They may seek to belong to groups that mom and dad struggle to relate to.

 As a parent, ask yourself if concern over who your teenager is connecting with is related to your own preconceived notions about where your teenager "should" belong.
 Have you kept up with the times?
-There are definitely groups that are unhealthy for your teenager to identify with, so keep your eyes open and do the hard work of learning who your students friends are.
+There are definitely groups that are unhealthy for your teenager to identify with, so keep your eyes open and do the hard work of learning who your students' friends are.
 At the same time, keep an open mind about what belonging looks like in the 21st century.

 The Three Questions of Adolescence and What Parents Can Do